 Instead, they offer their own custom warmth rating, which places the Ipsoot into the deep winter category.
 In simpler terms, that’s 4 out of 5 on their warmth scale, outperformed only by the arctic winter range.

-They are certainly more insulated than the Markhof Pro but still a far cry from a glove that can withstand “very cold temperatures in deep snow”.
+They are certainly better insulated than their more lightweight brother Markhof Pro 2.0, but still a far cry from a glove that can withstand “very cold temperatures in deep snow”.
 At least in my book.
 I also want to point out that I am not someone who gets cold easily.